solana-labs/solana/docs/src/proposals/validator-proposal.md

 ## History

-When we first started Solana, the goal was to de-risk our TPS claims.
+When we first started Safecoin, the goal was to de-risk our TPS claims.
 We knew that between optimistic concurrency control and sufficiently long leader slots, that PoS consensus was not the biggest risk to TPS.
 It was GPU-based signature verification, software pipelining and concurrent banking.
 Thus, the TPU was